The Murlocs: History

-Manic Candid Episode, released in March 2019, was the band's fourth studio album.
+The band's fourth studio album, Manic Candid Episode, was released in March 2019.
 Kenny-Smith described this album as "...definitely the most lush thing we have done".
 The album's earned the band its second chart appearance when it reached #16 on the ARIA album charts.
 In support of the album, the band began their first headlining tour of the United States in April 2019.
 Ohtis accompanied them for this tour as the opening act.

 On 20 April 2021, they announced their fifth studio album Bittersweet Demons, due 25 June 2021, and released the first single "Francesca".
 About the single, Kenny-Smith said that “it's probably the most positive, feel-good song we’ve ever done.
 It's also the closest we’ve ever come to having an 80s phase.”
 In a YouTube Q&A, the Kenny-Smith stated that Bittersweet Demons is "very personal to me as every song is based upon different places I grew up and certain family members and friends that are close".
 Drummer Matt Blach also said that they "...have experimented a lot more with this album than others."

 Also on 20 April, they released vinyl re-pressings of Loopholes and the Tee Pee and Self Titled EPs, the latter of which had never been released on vinyl before.

-On 12 July 2022, the band announced their sixth album, Rapscallion, which was released on 16 September of the same year.
+On 12 July 2022, the band announced their sixth album, Rapscallion, which was released on 16 September 2022.

+On 22 March 2023, the band announced their seventh studio album, "Calm Ya Farm", which was released on 19 May 2023.

+On 28 May 2024, the band announced the live album "Live at The Teragram Ballroom", which was released on 7 June 2024.